The Hubble Constant from Blue Type Ia Supernovae: Discussion

-Studies of SN~Ia samples show that SNe~Ia in both early- and late-type galaxies have on average a similar SN~Ia color distribution (e.g., mean SALT $c \sim 0$) although, SNe~Ia in early-type galaxies appear to be marginally bluer \citep{2010MNRAS.406..782S, 2020MNRAS.499.5121P}.
-After lightcurve shape and color corrections, SNe~Ia in early-type galaxies, or galaxies with low specific star formation rates, high stellar masses and high metallicity, are found to be brighter than those in late-type galaxies \citep{2008ApJ...685..752G, 2009ApJ...700.1097H, 2010MNRAS.406..782S, 2010ApJ...715..743K, 2021AA...647A..72K}.
-Other recent works show that by splitting the SN~Ia sample of the 5-year Dark Energy Survey into two color bins with $c < 0$ and $c > 0$, a lower r.m.s. scatter in the Hubble residuals can be achieved for SNe~Ia in the bluer bin which are also hosted in less massive and blue $U-R$ colored galaxies \citep{2023MNRAS.519.3046K}.
+Studies of SN~Ia samples show that SNe~Ia in both early- and late-type galaxies have, on average, a similar SN~Ia color distribution (e.g., mean SALT $c \sim 0$), although SNe~Ia in early-type galaxies appear to be marginally bluer \citep{2010MNRAS.406..782S, 2017NewA...51...43H, 2020MNRAS.499.5121P}.
+After lightcurve shape and color corrections, SNe~Ia in early-type galaxies, or galaxies with low specific star formation rates, high stellar masses, and high metallicity, are found to be brighter than those in late-type galaxies \citep{2008ApJ...685..752G, 2009ApJ...700.1097H, 2010MNRAS.406..782S, 2010ApJ...715..743K, 2021AA...647A..72K}.
+Other recent works show that by splitting the SN~Ia sample of the 5-year Dark Energy Survey into two color bins with $c < 0$ and $c > 0$, a lower r.m.s. scatter in the Hubble residuals can be achieved for SNe~Ia in the bluer bin, which are also hosted in less massive and blue $U-R$ colored galaxies \citep{2023MNRAS.519.3046K}.

-Figure~\ref{fig:mass} shows that for \csb and \csu, SNe~Ia in the blue bin appear to have less massive hosts than SNe~Ia with $c > -0.1$.
-This finding is intriguing.
+Figure~\ref{fig:mass} shows that \csb\ SNe~Ia in the blue bin appear to have less massive hosts than SNe~Ia in the redder bin, although there are only a few SNe~Ia with host-galaxy mass measurements.
 For massive galaxies, there is a positive correlation between extinction and star-formation rate.
-However, for less massive galaxies ($< 10^{10}$ solar masses), \citet{2013ApJ...763...92Z} found that extinction is anti-correlated with star-formation rate.
+However, for less massive galaxies ($< 10^{10}$ solar masses), \citet{2013ApJ...763...92Z} found that extinction is anticorrelated with star-formation rate.
 Thus, one can achieve low extinction for low-mass, star-forming galaxies, consistent with blue SNe being located in low-extinction environments.